 Statistically speaking, emergency rooms that treat fewer patients are more likely to make negligent errors and misdiagnose patients than ERs that treat many patients on a daily and weekly basis.
 And it’s clear why: lower-volume ERs have less experience and/or resources for properly diagnosing heart attacks.

 ERs are not the only place where your heart attack or other cardiovascular problem can be misdiagnosed.
 Other medical professionals who may be held liable for failure to properly or accurately diagnose a heart attack include:

 Regardless of who failed to promptly and properly diagnose your heart attack, you may be entitled to seek compensation for any resulting damages and losses through a medical malpractice lawsuit.
-Contact The Weitz Firm, LLC, for a free case evaluation.
+Contact The Weitz Firm, LLC, LLC, for a free case evaluation.
 Call our offices at 267-587-6240 today.